slashdotdash/node-ledger-web/README.md

     node app

 By default it will start two http servers: one to listen on port 3000 for web requests; another on port 3001 for API requests.

+### Configuration

+The Ledger `.dat` file that is served is configured in the `app.js` file.
+Replace the `example.dat` file in the line shown below with your own Ledger accounting file.

+	var ledgerRest = new LedgerRest({ file: 'example/example.dat' });